raphaelschaad/dotfiles/ios-code-guidelines.md

     }

 ### Class method vs. instance method
 Declare publicly exposed methods that don't require state as class methods.
-Generally declare private methods as instance methods, even if they don't require state.
+Declare private methods as instance methods, even if they don't require state.
 Since you always have an instance in this case anyway, it's more convenient, and when the method starts to require state, the signature doesn't change.

 ### `-isEqualToString:` vs. `-isEqual:`
 Never use `-isEqualToString:` because when a stray non-`NSString` object makes it through we'd rather return NO instead of crash.
 A nice addition to the debug build tooling could be to have a bear trap to crash and log on such occurrences.